Remuneration and reward for participants with dementia

 - making sure what happened to them doesn't happen to other people

-- a reference for employment or volunteering - some people with dementia do still work or volunteer and taking part in a reference or co-production group over a period of time might enable you to support them in seeking new opportunities.
+- a reference for employment or volunteering.
+Some people with dementia do still work or volunteer and taking part in a reference or co-production group over a period of time might enable you to support them in seeking new opportunities.

 Payments to people on benefits.

 If people are receiving state benefits, payments, even some reimbursement of expenses, and vouchers, could affect their benefits claim.
-So consider

-If people are receiving benefits because health or disability reasons affect their ability to work, they should make sure that Jobcentre Plus understands that ‘involvement’ is different to employment
+If people are receiving benefits because health or disability reasons affect their ability to work, they should make sure that Jobcentre Plus understands that ‘involvement’ is different to employment.

-Really useful guide from SCIE.
+We recommend this useful guide from SCIE.